rurza/BatFi/README.md

 1) Install Xcode 15 ([Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12))
 2) Fork this repo, the develop branch
-3) Open and edit `./BatFiKit/Sources/L10n/Localizable.xcstrings` with Xcode 15
+3) Open and edit `./BatFiKit/Sources/L10n/Localizable.xcstrings` with Xcode 15.
+I highly recommend to use Apple conventions for basic commands, like "Quit" etc. You can find all of them on [Apple Localization Terms Glossary](https://applelocalization.com/macos)
 4) Commit changes and make pull request

 </details>